Shreyasramakrishna90/CS6381-01/README.md

 4.Run the script sub.py.in the third terminal using ***python sub.py*** 5.Run the script broker.py in the fourth terminal using ***python broker.py***
 6. Start in the subscriber2 script a little late to understand how the delayed subscriber receives the current streaming data along with history.
-***Expected output*** By running the second subscriber little late, it could be seen that the subscriber asks the broker for information about publisher.
+Expected output:By running the second subscriber little late, it could be seen that the subscriber asks the broker for information about publisher.
 This data retreival is performed using pollers in zmq.
 ###################################################################################
 ```